pabloogc/skutch/README.md

 I added some react and redux test.
 I didn't add more complex integration tests (like tests for the DocumentPage) for the sake of time, they require quite a bit of set up.
 Doing them shouldn't be a problem given a something like [msw](https://mswjs.io/) is already configured.

-## State management

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.